kctffs/perfume-aftershave-backup/README.md

   - ### Bugs.
    -  Apart from the obvious bug I have with the orignial repository stating at the top of the document, I encountered no other bugs.
-   -  Therefore, **unfixed bug** is only resulting in the bug I and Tutor tech support could not solve.
+   -  Therefore, **unfixed bugs** is only resulting in the bug I and Tutor tech support could not solve.

   - ### Deployment.
    -  Both Aftefume projects were deployed using GitHub and this was completed by: